 Some investors see worse to come for the company.

 "We believe the stock could go to zero," an executive at a hedge fund with $1 billion invested in Asia told Reuters on condition he wasn't identified.
 His fund he said has been buying TEPCO debt because "we think the Japanese government will guarantee or nationalize it."

 "What we have been doing is that we have been looking at senior secured debt.
 We have been buying basically."

-A de-facto government guarantee on its 7.5 trillion yen ($91 billion) in debt that any nationalization would defer will shore up bondholder confidence, but by then shareholders may see their equity wiped out.
-The stock is already down more than three-quarters since the disaster.
+A de-facto government guarantee on its debt that any nationalization would infer will shore up bondholder confidence, but by then shareholders may see their equity wiped out.

-Since the temblor struck, however, Dai-ichi shares have fallen 18 percent compared with a 10.3 percent decline in the benchmark Nikkei 225 index.
+Since the temblor struck, however, Dai-ichi shares have fallen about 16 percent compared with a decline of around 5 percent in the benchmark Nikkei 225 index.

-(Additional reporting by Antoni Slodkowski and Nishant Kumar; Writing by Rodney Joyce and Tim Kelly; Editing by Chris Gallagher and Lincoln Feast)
+(Additional reporting by Antoni Slodkowski, Tim Kelly and Nishant Kumar; Writing by Lincoln Feast; Editing by Chris Gallagher and Neil Fullick)